Security

 Measuring the Return

-The ROI becomes measurable quickly: 60% of organizations report lower insurance costs after implementation.
+"60% of organizations report lower insurance costs after implementation."
 Beyond premium savings, you gain the ability to contain insider threats and automated attacks before they spread — reducing the scale and cost of incidents.
 The solution also provides documentation for threat investigations and compliance requirements, serving multiple business functions beyond insurance requirements.

 GRC Audit Readiness: How Micro-segmentation Streamlines Compliance